This post may contain eBay affiliate links. Please read our disclosure policy.

 2020 Zac Veen Bowman Chrome Draft 20 in ‘20 Autographs #20IN20ZV

-A Bowman Draft subset that highlights the 20 top players from the 2020 MLB draft, Veen is included in the 20 in ‘20 collection.
+A Bowman Draft subset highlighting the 20 top players from the 2020 MLB draft, Veen is included in the 20 in ‘20 collection.
 We’re looking at the signed version, which comes with an auto which is found near the bottom of the card.

 Unlike the others, there’s no long list of parallels to be on the lookout for, as there are only two hyper rare options on the market.
 Design-wise, it’s instantly recognizable due to the large ‘2020’ logos found on the top and bottom corners.
 It features a simple image of Veen, with a bat tucked under his left arm.